-Swimming pool open all year, and swimming pool open in July and August.
-Anglès town, 5 minutes from the home.
+Indoor public swimming pool open all year, and outdoor swimming pool open in July and August; in Anglès, a town at 5 minutes from the house.

-Magma spa, town Sta.
-Coloma de Farners, 10 minutes from the home.
+Magma SPA, in Sta.
+Coloma de Farners town, at 10 minutes from the home.

-Girona, where one can visit typical mountain towns and villages with mediaeval buildings, such as Besalú, Santa Pau, Beget, Ripoll, Camprodon, Sant Joan de les Abadesses, Molló and Queralbs.
+Girona is a fantastic place where one can visit typical mountain towns and villages with mediaeval buildings, such as Besalú, Santa Pau, Beget, Ripoll, Camprodon, Sant Joan de les Abadesses, Molló and Queralbs.
 We should also mention the city of Olot itself, with its intense commercial and cultural life.
-On another flank, the Costa Brava includes the Alt Empordà, Baix Empordà, Gironès, Pla de l’Estany and Selva counties.
-The diversity of landscape has shaped the different town typologies in this part of the region.

-Accordingly, one can find small nuclei with a charm of their own such as Peratallada, Peralada, Monells, Ullastret and Pals, seafaring towns such as El Port de la Selva, Palafrugell and Cadaqués, major tourist centres such as Roses, Empuriabrava, Blanes, Lloret de Mar, L’Estartit, Platja d’Aro, Sant Feliu de Guíxols and Palamós, and characteristic towns and cities such as La Bisbal (the pottery capital), Figueres (with its original and unique Dalí Museum) and Girona (with one of Europe’s most widely visited Jewish quarters).
+In the shore, one can find small villages that have own charm such as Peratallada, Peralada, Monells, Ullastret and Pals, seafaring towns such as El Port de la Selva, Palafrugell and Cadaqués, major tourist centres such as Roses, Empuriabrava, Blanes, Lloret de Mar, L'Estartit, Platja d'Aro, Sant Feliu de Guíxols and Palamós, and characteristic towns and cities such as La Bisbal (the pottery capital), Figueres (with its original and unique Dalí Museum) and Girona (with one of Europe's most widely visited medieval Jewish district).

 Brief glimpses of history